arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ![Device factory token](assets/x8-oob-factory-register.png)

-Click on the "Complete registration" button from the Portenta X8 dashboard
+Click on the "Complete registration" button on the Portenta X8 dashboard

 The button will open the Foundries.io activation page.
 Paste your token in the text box and press continue.